 There is little doubt that being dismissed from law school can be devastating.
-Human nature often compels one to get right back in and prove that you can do it if you just try harder.
+Human nature might compel you to get right back in and prove that you can do it if you just try harder.
 Each student is different and the reasons behind dismissal differ as well.
-NSU Shepard Broad College of Law will consider for first-year admission, applicants who have been dismissed from ABA-approved law schools.
-Such candidates are not considered to be transfer applicants, nor will advanced standing credit be assigned for law study completed before dismissal.
+NSU Law will consider for first-year admission, applicants who have been dismissed from ABA-approved law schools.
+You are not considered to be a transfer applicant, nor will advanced standing credit be assigned for your law study completed before dismissal.

-Whether a student was academically dismissed from NSU Shepard Broad College of Law or another ABA-approved law school, admission or readmission as a first-year student requires one demonstrate to the Admissions Committee that the prior disqualification is not a lack of ability and that he or she is capable of successfully completing the academic program and being admitted to the bar.
+Whether you were academically dismissed from NSU Law or another ABA-approved law school, admission or readmission as a first-year student requires you demonstrate to the Admissions Committee that the prior disqualification is not a lack of ability and that you are capable of successfully completing the academic program and being admitted to the bar.

-Applicants who have been academically dismissed from law school must include in their application, typically the personal statement, information that shows that external factors, not lack of ability, created a barrier to success in law study.
-Whenever possible, documentation to support one’s claims should be provided.
+If you have been academically dismissed from law school you must include in your application, typically the personal statement, information that shows that external factors, not lack of ability, created a barrier to your success in law study.
+Whenever possible, documentation to support your claims should be provided.

-Applicants who were dismissed from an ABA-approved law school for non-academic reasons may be considered for first-year admission on a case-by-case basis.
-Typically, such dismissals relate to honor code or conduct violations or academic dishonesty.
-Someone dismissed from law school for non-academic reasons would have to demonstrate 1) that his or her grades in law school clearly demonstrate academic ability and 2) that the cause for dismissal would not likely preclude admission to the bar based on character and fitness for the practice of law.
+If you were dismissed from an ABA-approved law school for non-academic reasons you may be considered for first-year admission.
+Typically, such dismissals relate to honor code or conduct violations, or academic dishonesty.
+If you were dismissed from law school for non-academic reasons, you would have to demonstrate 1) that your grades in law school clearly demonstrate academic ability and 2) that the cause for dismissal would not likely preclude admission to the bar based on character and fitness for the practice of law.

-It is advisable that such individuals consult with bar authorities in the jurisdiction(s) in which bar admission will be sought and receive a determination as to whether the issue would be prohibitive of bar admission.
+It is advisable that you consult with bar authorities in the jurisdiction(s) in which you intend to seek bar admission and receive a determination as to whether the issue would be prohibitive of bar admission.